 Ben Jarrell was born in Dothan, Alabama.
 He was raised on its outskirts in the kind of country where roads cut unexpectedly through fields – paths created over time that only the locals know – where lightning bugs seem to hang in the air, Spanish Moss flourishes, and where everyone really does know your name (that way they know exactly who to go if you get into trouble).

-If you were to write out the story of Jarrell’s journey from then until now, it would read like a country song - a damn good one, too.
-One initially fraught with discord and disappointment; a mother gone, a father in prison, broken relationships and broken spirits.
-Nearly every touchstone a person relies on in their formative years gone.
-Failed.
+If you were to write out the story of Jarrell’s journey from then until now, it would read like the content of a country song - a damn good one, too, complete with the well-worn themes of love, loss, and redemption.

-Jarrell took what he learned from these songwriters, these bands, their records and applied it.
+Jarrell studied these songwriters, these bands, their records.
+He took what he learned and he applied it well.
 He created his first band.
 Then another.
 And another.
 He kept going until he got it right.
-He spun well told stories – many of them from his own life experience - in tightly wrapped chords.
+He spun well-told stories in tightly wrapped chords.
 He toiled and tinkered and gave us a self-titled acoustic EP in 2018.
 That was followed by his full-length record, “Troubled Times” in 2019 – recorded with an all-star band at Southern Ground in Nashville, TN.
 The record inspired one reviewer to pose the question: “Hot damn son!
-Wondering where the hell all the hard charging, kick ass, phase guitar and pedal steel-filled good ol’ Outlaw country music has gone in 2019, and without skimping on the songwriting…?
-Well it all seems to have been sucked up and put to good use by Alabama native Ben Jarrell … and it’s one hell of a ride boys and girls.”
+Wondering where the hell all the hard-charging, kick-ass, phased guitar and pedal steel-filled . . . country music has gone in 2019, and without skimping on the songwriting…?
+Well, it all seems to have been sucked up and put to good use by Alabama native Ben Jarrell … and it’s one hell of a ride boys and girls.”